-- what further scope for development exists; - over what period that can be achieved; - what changes may have taken place in the business and economic climate in the territory; - what the sub-franchisor's new business plan shows; and - whether there are other factors that should be taken into account.
+- what changes may have taken place in the business and economic climate in the territory; - what the sub-franchisor's new business plan shows; and - whether there are other factors that should be taken into account.

 D. OPERATIONAL OBLIGATIONS

 As the sub-franchisor is entrusted with the responsibility for "protecting" the integrity of the licensed rights of the franchisor within the host country, the parties may be expected to discuss provisions in the master franchise agreement under which the sub-franchisor would be asked to undertake a number of obligations: